BIT-IMD-Learning-with-AS/imd3901-term-project-nard/documentation/blogposts/Milestone 2 - Damla.md

 **Successes**

 We successfuly split the tasks evenly between the team members and assigned the proper tasks to the right teammate.
+Also, decided on the final idea for our project without going outside of our scope.